EricIO/draft-regext-epp-registry-lock/draft-skoglund-regext-epp-registry-lock.md

 ### Registry Lock Contact

 A registry lock contact is a contact connected with a domain object that is able to authorize changes to the object.
+Multiple registry lock contacts may exist for a domain.
+In this case changes MAY need to be authorized by more than one registry lock contact.

 ### Status Values for Locked Domains

-Once a registry lock has been applied on a domain object the object MUST have the serverDeleteProhibited status value set on it.
+Once a registry lock has been applied on a domain object the object MUST have the serverDeleteProhibited and the serverTransferProhibited status value set on it.
+In addition the domain object MAY has a serverUpdateProhibited status value set on it.

 ### Handling changes to a locked domain